Brian Keefe

-Brian J. Keefe (born April 7, 1976) is an American professional basketball coach who is the head coach of the Washington Wizards of the National Basketball Association (NBA).
+Brian J. Keefe (born April 7, 1976) is an American professional basketball coach who is the head coach for the Washington Wizards of the National Basketball Association (NBA).

-Early life
+Early life and playing career

 Brian Keefe was born in Winchester, Massachusetts.

 As a high-school shooting guard, he was Winchester High School's all-time leading scorer, averaging 28 points a game, with his record of 1,163 points standing for 24 years before it was broken in 2018.
 Keefe was inducted in the Winchester Sport Foundation Hall of Fame in 2004.
 He was a teammate of Kirk Minihane.

 Keefe began his collegiate playing career at UC Irvine, where he was appointed team captain as a sophomore and named All-Big West Second Team in 1995–96 after leading the team in scoring.
 After transferring to UNLV for his final two seasons, Keefe helped the Running Rebels win the Western Athletic Conference Tournament and earn an NCAA berth.
 He was named to the WAC All-Tournament Team after making a tournament-record 13 three-pointers.
 During his senior season in 1998–99, Keefe was named team captain and helped lead UNLV to an NIT appearance.